liquity/dev/README.md

 Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized trove, or batch liquidate troves in ascending order of collateral ratio.

-_**Collateral Surplus**_: The difference between the dollar value of a trove's ETH collateral, and the dollar value of its CLV debt.
+_**Collateral Surplus**_: The difference between the dollar value of a trove's ETH collateral, and the dollar value of its LUSD debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

-_**Offset:**_ cancellation of liquidated debt with CLV in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.
+_**Offset:**_ cancellation of liquidated debt with LUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

 _**Redistribution:**_ assignment of liquidated debt and collateral directly to active troves, in proportion to their collateral.

-_**Pure offset:**_  when a trove's debt is entirely cancelled with CLV in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Pool depositors.
+_**Pure offset:**_  when a trove's debt is entirely cancelled with LUSD in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Pool depositors.

-_**Mixed offset and redistribution:**_  When the Stability Pool CLV only covers a fraction of the liquidated trove's debt.
+_**Mixed offset and redistribution:**_  When the Stability Pool LUSD only covers a fraction of the liquidated trove's debt.
 This fraction of debt is cancelled with CLV in the Stability Pool, and an equal fraction of the trove's collateral is assigned to depositors.
 The remaining collateral & debt is redistributed directly to active troves.

-_**Gas compensation:**_ A refund, in ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
+_**Gas compensation:**_ A refund, in LUSD and ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.

 ## Development